 As a budding Australian, I learned this week that right-wierdo Tony Abbott’s budget cuts are spurious.
 The agenda of the cuts is to eliminate the deficit, but it’s not a big deficit and it’s not particularly a problem.
 Having invented a problem, Abbott has cut “across the board”, implementing Australia’s first user fees for healthcare (including children’s immunizations!) and cuts to profitable investments in innovative enterprise.
 During the same week, I was lucky to attend […read the rest]

-Amory Starr Luis A. Fernandez Christian Scholl Don’t mind the press’ stupid title, the proper one is: Out of Order: The Political Violence of Social Control in the Era of Global Governance New York University Press ISBN: 9780814741009 September 2011 Recently, a wall was built in eastern Germany.
-Made of steel and cement blocks, topped with razor barbed wire, and reinforced with video monitors and movement sensors, this wall was not put up to protect […read the rest]
+Amory Starr Luis A. Fernandez Christian Scholl 2011: New York University Press Don’t mind the press’ stupid title, the proper one is: Out of Order: The Political Violence of Social Control in the Era of Global Governance New York University Press ISBN: 9780814741009 September 2011 Recently, a wall was built in eastern Germany.
+Made of steel and cement blocks, topped with razor barbed wire, and reinforced with video monitors and movement sensors, this wall was […read the rest]

 I started teaching a course on this topic in 1995.
 At that time, the concept was so extremely uninteresting (both to the political economists and to the cultural studies people) that the university not only wouldn’t pay us but wouldn’t even allow us access to classroom space.
 Tony Samara and I taught the course in our living room for several years and I continued to teach it annually through 2009.
 The course has three topics: […read the rest]